Multivariate Garch with dynamic beta

-In the right part of figure \ref{degarch} two typical pdfs of returns are compared with the predicted density either using t-distributed (black line) or Gaussian (broken red line) noise.
+In the right panel of figure \ref{degarch} two typical pdfs of returns are compared with the predicted density either using t-distributed (black line) or Gaussian (broken gray line) noise.
 The latter describes the tails but fails grossly for the Gaussian region near $r=0$ and in the transition to the tail.
-Therefore, in all subsequent estimates we use a t-distributed noise with $\nu=3.35$.
+Therefore, in all subsequent estimations we use a t-distributed noise with $\nu=3.35$.